robotzero1/maix-image-classifier/README.md

 It should start training within a few minutes.
 If nothing has happened after an hour, try again.
 The model and other files with be sent as a link to your email address.

-## Running the Model on your Board
+## Running the Detection on your Board
 Check the warning.txt in the folder you downloaded for any serious problems.
 I found that the labelling was wrong and I had to put this line in alphabetical order:
 labels = ["c3po", "r2d2", "vader", "yoda"]